-This is a 4-part class meeting every Thursday evening at 6pm for four consecutive weeks.
+This is a 4-part class meeting every Saturday morning at 11am for four consecutive weeks.
 Each class will consist of puppy playtime and socialization where you will learn how to shape your puppy’s play into positive interactions with other dogs.
-In addition to play/socialization, each Thursday night will have a different themed lesson:
+In addition to play/socialization, each Saturday will have a different themed lesson:

 Week One: Crate & Potty Training

 Week Two: Intro to Obedience

 Important Note!
 Class is for all puppies 9 weeks to 4 months old.
 You MUST provide proof of distemper/parvo vaccination (2 rounds from licensed vet.).
 This is for the safety of all puppies and you will not be allowed to attend class without proper documentation.
 This class is priced per dog, up to two humans can come with one ticket.